Network connectivity in the Microsoft 365 Admin Center

 - Longitude (optional): Populated from Bing maps lookup of the address if blank

-- Egress IP Address ranges 1-5 (optional): For each range, enter the circuit name followed by a space separated list of valid IPv4 or IPv6 CIDR addresses.
+- Egress IP Address ranges 1-5 (optional): For each range, enter the circuit name followed by a space separated list of valid IPv4 CIDR addresses.
 These values are used to differentiate multiple office locations where you use the same LAN subnet IP Addresses.
 Egress IP Address ranges all must be /24 network size and the /24 is not included in the input.

 - LanIps (required): List the LAN subnet ranges in use at this office location.
 LAN subnet IDs need to have a CIDR network size included where the network size can be between /8 and /29.
 Multiple LAN subnet ranges can be separated by a comma or a semicolon.

 When you have added your office locations and saved the file, click the Browse button next to the Upload the completed field and select the saved CSV file.

 The file will be automatically validated.
 If there are validation errors, you will see the error message: There are some errors in the import file.
 Review the errors, correct the import file, and then try again.
 Click the link Open error details for a list of specific field validation errors.

 If there are no errors in the file, you will see the message: The report is ready.
 Found x locations to add and x locations to update.
 Click the Import button to upload the CSV.

 What is a Microsoft 365 service front door?

 The Microsoft 365 service front door is an entry point on Microsoft's global network where Office clients and services terminate their network connection.
 For an optimal network connection to Microsoft 365, it is recommended that your network connection is terminated into the closest Microsoft 365 front door.

 Microsoft 365 service front door has no direct relationship to the Azure Front Door Service product available in the Azure marketplace.